Like a Dragon Gaiden: The Man Who Erased His Name

 “There's not much replay value.”

-“My only real gripe is the lack of New Game Plus, as I think this hurts the replayability, especially given its shorter length.”
+“With my only real gripe being the lack of New Game Plus for it, as I think the lack of it hurts the replayability, especially with its shorter length.”

-Character development, particularly for Kiryu, is highlighted as a significant aspect, with some users noting it as the most substantial growth seen in the series.
-However, there are criticisms regarding the lack of memorable fights and bosses, suggesting that the overall combat and character development may have regressed compared to previous installments.
+Character development, particularly for Kiryu, is highlighted as a significant aspect, with some reviewers noting it as the most substantial growth for the character.
+However, there are criticisms regarding the overall depth of character development in the game, especially in relation to the lack of memorable boss fights and combat, suggesting a regression in this area compared to previous titles.

 “Most character development Joryu has ever had.”

-“Character development is a highlight of the game, adding depth and complexity to the characters.”
+“Character development is a highlight of the game, showcasing deep and meaningful growth for the characters.”

 “Most importantly, Kiryu's character development.”